 Risks and challenges

 AIL staff have not reported any problems with the project.
-Two of the centers were offering mobile literacy for the first time and as with any new project the staff were careful to fully explain the purpose of the class and how it would run.
+Two of the centers were offering mobile literacy for the first time, and as with any new project, the staff was careful to fully explain the purpose of the class and how it would run.
 This helped to get parents on board with the idea of having their teen girls using mobile phones and overcome any parental reservations about appropriateness.

 One participant said, "My name is Adela.
 I am 22 years old.
-In this class I learned to compose health, social, moral and entertainment messages.
+In this class, I learned to compose health, social, moral and entertainment messages.
 Before coming to this class I didn't imagine I would be able to read and write once, but AIL proved to me that believing in one’s abilities is the key to success and achievement.
-It is a thing of pride for me and my family that I am able to read and write.
+It is a thing of pride for my family and me that I can read and write.
 My father owns a small shop, but he is uneducated.
-At night when he is home I help him with accounting and recording goods he buys and sells.
-I am very happy with my friends then because I own a cell phone and I am able to use all the options on it.
-At the end I want to thank AIL for giving me this great chance to change my life in four months."
+At night when he is home, I help him with accounting and recording goods he buys and sells.
+I am very happy with my friends then because I own a cell phone and I can use all the options on it.
+At the end, I want to thank AIL for giving me this great chance to change my life in four months."

 AIL will continue to offer Mobile Literacy classes as they have proved effective in accelerating literacy and fun for students keeping them engaged in learning.
 AIL will continue with this work so long as the communities want this sort of educational offering.

 Huffington Post: Literacy and Networking for Afghan Women Through Texting

 Using phones and texting to accelerate literacy for Afghan girls and women.